InsightsSustainable Cleaning in Electronics Manufacturing

 This evaluation took place at our machine center in Ingolstadt.
 Here, not only were the results of the cleaning trials analyzed, but the potential of a more environmentally friendly alternative was also highlighted.

-Electronics cleaning Printed circuit board assembly | © @The Sour Cherry Fotografie - Michaela Curtis
+An employee examines a circuit board in the ZESTRON technical centre to evaluate a sustainable electronics cleaning process. | © @The Sour Cherry Fotografie - Michaela Curtis

 the test seriesEfficient Cleaning Trials